 No grown adult picks used chewing gum off the street for a quick chew.
 Not only is that gross and unhygienic, but we wouldn’t want to put anything into ourselves that could make us sick.

 Funnily enough, though, even Christians can stumble into the area of what we put into our minds which likewise we don’t always pick up immediately, but it can have equally as negative an impact on us.

 Jesus taught us some important things about the devil.
 Firstly, Jesus knew he was real.

 Immaterial yes, but Jesus lets us know the accuser is very real in a spiritual sense.
-Secondly, the accuser’s main goal is to spread ruin in our souls and in our societies.
-The third things we learn from Jesus is that the Satan’s (Accusers) main method for doing this is through lies (John 8:44).
+Secondly, the accuser’s main goal is to spread ruin in our souls and our societies.
+The third thing we learn from Jesus is that Satan’s (Accusers) main method for doing this is through lies (John 8:44).

 How much of our society is laid waste by lies?

 For example, there’s a lie in our society that pornography is ok as long as it doesn’t hurt anyone.
 What the lie doesn’t tell us is that when we expose ourselves to this, we are going to school.

 What we are taught is that one person is not enough.
 They are only a body to be enjoyed.
 We can easily be fooled into the lie that this false intimacy can fill an actual good need that God has placed within us.